techlahoma/board_meetings/2018/committee_reports/08_ug_comm.md

 # Current Projects:

-- Help Wanted Board Bugs
-- Help Wanted Board is getting a lot of use! (woo-hoo!)
 - Speakers Wanted board
   - Board to show groups searching for speakers && list of speakers with bios, topics, etc.
 - Slackbot automation